DM8AT/GLGE-Old/README.md

 outlined in the comments.

 ## Documentation
-the code is documented using doxygen, in the future an documentation should be in the files.
-But the documentation can allready be created like normal using doxygen.
+the code is documented using doxygen, the documentation can be found in the folder "documentation".
+All files in the folder are created by doxygen automaticaly, I changed nothing in there.

 ## Debugging
 If you get an error, reading it can help you find the cause of it.
 The error outputs